Search

 Price Info

-The cost of tickets may vary during certain scheduled events, therefore we RECOMMEND checking the events section of the website.
+The ticket prices may vary during some scheduled events, so we RECOMMEND checking the events section of the website.

-Residents of the Municipality of Borgo Valbelluna € 3.00 with ID document presentation
+Residents of the Municipality of Borgo Valbelluna € 4.00 upon presentation of an identity document

 Features